rzk-lang/sHoTT/src/STYLEGUIDE.md

   !!! warning

-      This should not be confused with the convention for lambda abstractions, which should be placed at the end of the line instead.
+      This should not be confused with the convention for placement of arrows for lambda abstractions, which should be placed at the end of the line instead.

-  When the binary operator/separator is more then a single character wide, e.g. for the walrus separator (`:=`) and identity type formation with explicitly defined underlying type (`=_{...}`), we insert a new line directly after the operator.
-E.g.
+  When the binary operator/separator is more than a single character wide, e.g. for the walrus separator (`:=`) and identity type formation with explicitly passed underlying type (`=_{...}`), we insert a new line directly after the operator as well.
+I.e.

   ```rzk
   ( ( a-term-of-a-type)